stephenanayashilliard/Covid_and_Politics/README.md

 ### Summary

+**Race and COVID**

+The analysis conducted provided weak correlations between racial demographics and COVID cases and deaths.
+Additionally, the linear regressions also showed race to be poor predictors.
+While this is contrary to a multitude of reports and research, this does illustrate that there are additional factors that contribute to COVID cases and deaths.

 **Politics and Covid**

 As mentioned above, the machine learning analyses suggests that out of the three per county features used - percentage of votes for Donald Trump, percentage of Votes for Joe Biden, and total votes per county, it appears that increases in covid cases were most correlated to votes for Joe Biden.
 This is contradicted by the ranking of feature importance by the RFR model.
 However, the RFR model's ranking of feature importance is based on the amount of votes per county rather than the percentage, which provides different insights into this analysis.
 This finding does help to answer the question we initially set out to answer by providing some evidence that the percentage of votes for Joe Biden is correlated with higher covid transmission, while the number of votes for Donald Trump is correlated higher with covid transmission.
 Further analysis would be needed to make a more conclusive decision.

 ### Recommendations for Future Analysis

+- ### Race and COVID

+As stated in the analysis section, additional data would provide a clearer picture of why a disproportionate number of people of color are being impacted by COVID.
+This data would include racial demographics on people who are sick or who have died, and more accurate data for US populations and COVID records.

+Further disaggregations of the data may also be helpful - grouping county data by state, grouping county data by income brackets, grouping data population density (population per square mile), and grouping by similar racial demographics.

+Additional questions which could be explored:

+* Are people are being treated in the same counties in which they live?
+This could provide insight into access to medical care.
+Are medical facilities equitable accessible across the nation?

+* Are people who are getting sick able to get treated or seeking treatment?

+While these questions have logistical challenges in getting data to answer them, they could offer deeper insight into the racial disparities of COVID impacts, and more broadly, how these racial disparities are reflected in the US medical system.

 - ### Machine Learning